prathamgit/resolvent4py/README.md

     python -c "from slepc4py import SLEPc"
     ```

-## Installing `resolvent4py` and building the documentation
+## Installing `resolvent4py`

-- Clone the repository into the local directory `resolvent4py`
-- Navigate to the directory `resolvent4py` and run
+- Install `resolvent4py` with
     ```bash
-        pip install resolvent4py[docs]
+        pip install resolvent4py
     ```
-- Navigate to docs folder
+- Alternatively, clone the repository into the local directory `resolvent4py`,
+  navigate to it and run
     ```bash
-        cd docs
-    ```
-- Build the documentation and open it with the following commands
-    ```bash
-        ./compile_html.sh && open build/html/index.html
+        pip install resolvent4py
     ```